ImJustLo/HCVE/README.md

 > This engine will take a while to complete and may contain bugs!!\
 > Post a issue if a problem does arise.

+# What I've done so far

+- [x] Made a window with the code
+- [ ] Started rendering a triangle

 </p>